 Creative Computing focuses on the innovative application of computing technology in addition to understanding the technology itself.
 Gain a solid grounding in technology and focus on its application in creative contexts, such as music, visual arts and computer games.

-Study this course at a Teaching Institution near you
+Study this course at a Teaching Centre near you

 We provide the core study materials you need to complete the programme.
 These include a Programme Handbook of practical information (such as how to enter exams), subject guides for each course you choose, and past exam papers and commentaries, which give you valuable tips for performing well in exams.
 Sample study materials are available on each course page.